f5devcentral/f5-automation-labs/docs/index.rst

 * General interaction with tmm via BIG-IPs REST APIs
 * Create, modify and assign an AFM policy
 * Create, modify and asign an ASM policy
-* Create, modify and assign an DDoS/pro-active bot defense profile

 Support
 -------